Assistant Practitioner (Level 5)

 Apprenticeships require learners to achieve specific new knowledge, skills and behaviours (KSBs), which are detailed in the Apprenticeship Standard.
 These are achieved by;

 1) Programme Teaching: Usually 1 day a week online teaching, plus online resources and tasks, and time for learner to research and write assignments/reflections.
-Teaching is mainly online, there may be the option for a face-to-face teaching session once a month (usually in Lancaster).

 2) Independent study: such as assignment research and write up.